๐ ๐ค๐ Welcome to Boolean Logic in Engineering!#

 Use

-to compare contents or values (e.g., sensor readings).Use
+==to compare contents or values (e.g., sensor readings).Use

-to ensure two variables reference the exact same object (e.g., shared configuration data).
+isto ensure two variables reference the exact same object (e.g., shared configuration data).

-when ensuring a single control system state is shared among components.
+Engineering contexts may use is when ensuring a single control system state is shared among components.

 ๐ Boolean Applications in Data Processing#